fls-bioinformatics-core/RnaChipIntegrator/doc/MANUAL.markdown

     around transcript TSS. _Leading_ defines the number of bases upstream of the TSS where the promoter region starts, _trailing_ sets the number downstream where it ends.
 Defaults to -10000 to 2500 bp of TSS.
+*   `--pad`: only affects formatting of the output, adding blank lines when when less than the maximum number of transcripts (specified by `--number`) are found - so that all peaks have the same number of lines.

 _Options for NearestPeaksToTranscripts_